Research Projects

 Project Description

 In this project, students are guided to conduct research in the database field.
-Depending on students’ strengths, they are given particular database problems.
-For example, if they are good at geometry, some candidate problems include “how to find a nearest restaurant from a given location” and “how to find a shortest path from a source to a destination.”
-If they are good at programming, one candidate problem is “how to return results efficiently when users issue some queries.”
+Depending on students' strength, they are given some particular database problems.
+For example, if they are good at geometry, some candidate problems include "how to find a nearest restaurant from a given location" and "how to find a shortest path from a source to a destination".
+If they are good at programming, one of the candidate problems is "how to return results efficiently when users issue some queries".

 Student's roles